**We’re travelling back in time to review one of the more famous trade secret cases of the past decade.**

 CFO Says, “See Ya”

 In the midst of the turmoil, Walgreen’s CFO – Wade Miquelon – resigned.
-He cited family and further opportunities as reasons for departure.
+Reasons for departure?
+He cited family and further opportunities.
 But the financial books were less-than-ideal, and the search was on for a scapegoat.
-To some people, it seemed like Miquelon’s leaving provided a convenient, public fall guy for extant Walgreen executives.
+To some people, it seemed like Miquelon’s leaving provided a convenient, public fall guy for remaining Walgreen executives.

 Executives’ Disparaging Comments Published In The WSJ